polakowo/vectorbt/apps/candlestick-patterns/README.md

 ### 1) Clone the repo

-If you're running this from the `vectorbt` mono-repo:
+If you're running this from the VectorBT repository:

 ```bash
 git clone https://github.com/polakowo/vectorbt.git